forestryio/forestry.io/hugo/content/job-openings/_index.md

 <br/>

-To apply, please follow the instructions on the job posting page.
+To apply to a specific job, please follow the instructions on the job posting page.

 <br/>